ejasaityte/sustainable-dev-app/Sprint 1/Sprint_Review/readme.md

 Changes requested by a client:

 - Add address for events and see the street name for things you clicked
-- Other thing is when you select to show location
 - Change blue dots to sustainable Dundee petals logo
 - Have goal icons on clicking the dots on  the map
 - Bigger icons on homepage bigger than the headers